apanchot/MICE.jl/README.md

 # MICE.jl
-Multivariate Imputation by Chained Equations
+Multiple Imputation by Chained Equations

 ## Features
 * MLJ linear regression models / only for numerical at the moment